Anycast vs Unicast vs Multicast: Traffic Routing Explained

 Multicast allows a source to send traffic to multiple receivers using a single transmission.

 Network devices replicate packets only where necessary, significantly reducing bandwidth usage.
+Routing behavior in these scenarios is closely tied to BGP routing fundamentals.

 4. Common Multicast Use Cases